"This Post contains affiliate links; we earn commissions if you shop through the links on this page."

 You can design stylish webforms with it.
 Change background color, button color, add images, radios, border, font size, font family, etc.

-On the other hand, Gravity forms have a page on the website for third-party extensions as well as on the WordPress.org
+On the other hand, Gravity Forms has a page on the website for third-party extensions as well as on WordPress.org.

-You will find lots of extensions created by other dev to work with the plugin.
+You will find many extensions created by other devs to work with the plugin.
 For a quick view, here are some I find helpful.

 Gravity Forms Constant Contact – Add leads to your list when users submit a form.

-When it comes to pricing, there a several options you need to investigate before making the choice.
+When it comes to pricing, there a several options you need to investigate before making a choice.

 WPForms have forever free options for those with a simple contact form need.
 It comes with limited form features.

-However, for the premium version of Gravity forms and WPForms, there’s the need to think it through before buying.
+However, for the premium version of Gravity Forms and WPForms, one must think it through before buying.

 Let’s walk through some of the options…